AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

     Here, we give a understandable metaphor with preparing large meals.

-  - **13:00--13:50: Example of a full workflows**

-    Yeah, we are telling you all the pieces, but how do people *actually* fit them all together?
-We invite some people to demonstrate their full workflow of how they think about their science.

-  - **14:00--14:25: Environments in Python and R (or: how you actually install stuff on a cluster)**

-    Software installation is one of the questions we most often get.
-    Usually, on clusters, this happens via *environments*, which allows you to install specific software per-project.
-We'll give a demonstration of how these work in Python and R.

-  - **14:25--14:50: Behind the scenes: the humans of scientific computing**
+  * **13:00--13:25: Behind the scenes: the humans of scientific computing** *Richard Darst and ???*

     Who are we that provide these services.
 What makes it such a fascinating career?
 Learn about what goes on behind the scenes and how you could join us.

+  * **13:25--13:50: How you actually install software on the cluster: an example case (Conda and Python)** *Simo Tuomisto and ???*

+    Software installation is one of the questions we most often get.
+    Usually, on clusters, this happens via *environments*, which allows you to install specific software per-project.
+We'll give a demonstration of how these work in Python.

+  - **14:00--14:50: Secure Shell (ssh) tips and tricks** *Thomas Pfau and Enrico Glerean*

+    Yeah, we are telling you all the pieces, but how do people *actually* fit them all together?
+We invite some people to demonstrate their full workflow of how they think about their science.
+Materials: :doc:`/scicomp/ssh`

-  - **15:00--15:45: Connecting to a HPC cluster**
+  - **15:00--15:45: Connecting to a HPC cluster** *Thomas Pfau and Simo Tuomisto*

     - Required if you are attending the Triton/HPC tutorials the following days, otherwise the day is done.